 Favorite quote from the author:

-Once again, Gladwell draws on historic events and the psychology of highly successful human beings to illustrate that being an underdog can more often than not be an advantage – just like David beat Goliath in spite of being smaller, weaker and much less skilled in battle.
+Once again, Gladwell draws on historic events and the psychology of highly successful human beings to illustrate that underdogs have advantages.
+Just like David beat Goliath despite being smaller, weaker and less skilled in battle.

 Here are 3 lessons that will change your perspective about what it means to be an underdog: